ericwpjr-source/security-journey/home-labs/wireshark-tls-handshake-analysis.md

 Before completing this lab, I understood that HTTPS encrypted web traffic, but I did not fully understand how the encryption was negotiated between a client and server.

-Capturing the TLS handshake in Wireshark allowed me to observe each stage of the negotiation process.
+Capturing the TLS handshake in Wireshark allowed me to observe how a secure HTTPS connection is negotiated before encrypted application data is exchanged.
 I identified the Client Hello and Server Hello packets, examined the supported TLS versions, located the Server Name Indication, and identified the cipher suite and key-exchange method selected by the server.

 I also learned that modern browsers and servers use TLS 1.3 with strong encryption such as AES-256-GCM and may use hybrid post-quantum key exchanges like X25519MLKEM768.